25-Year-Old Goalie – Los Angeles Kings

 Jack Campbell Contract Information:

-Signed a three-year entry level contract with the Stars in November of 2010.
+Signed a two-year, $1.35 million contract extension with the Kings in November of 2017.

 To instantly reveal our fantasy analysis of every player – including Jack Campbell – simply subscribe now.